dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/change-detection.md

 Now the blog is correctly marked as `Modified` and the new post has been detected and is tracked as `Added`.

-At the start of this section we stated that detecting changes is needed when not using _using EF Core to make the change_.
+At the start of this section we stated that detecting changes is needed when not _using EF Core to make the change_.
 This is what is happening in the code above.
 That is, the changes to the property and navigation are made _directly on the entity instances_, and not by using any EF Core methods.

 Contrast this to the following code which modifies the entities in the same way, but this time using EF Core methods: